 Fences are generally not shown on our rogaine maps (there aren't many anyway, and the topo ones are sooo out of date).
 We do have most of the tracks mapped.
 The shorter the dash the rougher the track.

 We have a special "indistinct track" symbol, its a dashed line with every third dash missing.
 They could be be possum bait lines shown by small brightly coloured squares on trees, or routes marked with old less visible markers on trees.
 Bait lines don't necessarily follow good features like ridges.
 You should be able to follow a trail when you are on it.
 They would be very easy to miss if you are coming at it from 90 degrees.

 Control visits in this rogaine are claimed by answering a simple question.
-You write the answers on a separate answer sheet.
+You write the answers on a separate answer sheet, which will be waterproof.
 This way your map and questions can stay warm and dry inside a plastic bag (if you're careful).
-Name and number your card and take a plastic bag for that too (supplied).
+Name and number your card.
 Don't forget a pen or pencil and a spare.

 When you return you MUST report to the finish desk and give us your team name and number.
 We'll record you as "finished"; this is vital for safety.
 DON'T give us your "couldn't find number ..." tales at this stage, checking you in is our priority.
 We'll write the time on your scorecard and hand it back to you for adding up.
 Hand your completed card in WITHIN 10 MINUTES at the result display.
 No card no result.